pathwaycom/pathway/integration_tests/rag_evals/README.md

 Install the other requirements by running `pip install -r requirements.txt`

 ### App config
-`app.yaml` is the config for the Pathway RAG app that will be running.
+`app.yaml` is the config for the Pathway Live Data Framework RAG app that will be running.
 You will want to modify `$sources` section and replace it with the connector(s) that has access to your files.

 Our connector config points to the Google Drive folder that has the selected CUAD dataset files.